Blue Route Mall

-Blue Route Mall (often referred to as simply Blue Route) is a shopping mall situated in the predominantly residential neighborhood of Tokai, in the Southern Suburbs region of Cape Town, South Africa.
+Blue Route Mall (often referred to as simply Blue Route) is a shopping mall situated in the predominantly residential neighborhood of Dreyersdal, in the Southern Suburbs region of Cape Town, South Africa.

 Blue Route is one of Cape Town's oldest malls, having opened in the 1970s.
 It was completely rebuilt in 2012, to create a more modern, functional mall, based on community needs.

 The mall features 137 stores, including a variety of restaurants and take-out chains, as well as both covered and uncovered parking totaling 3,000 bays.
 It is easily accessed by the nearby M3 freeway, and M4 road.

 History

 Blue Route Mall was opened in the 1970s, and has served as a major retail destination in the Southern Suburbs of Cape Town ever since.
 The original mall featured 103 tenants.

 The mall gets its name from the Malabari word for "peacock", because of the bird's blue tail.

 In 2001, the mall's then-owner, Fountainhead Property Trust, decided that it was no longer serving the needs of its community, and began looking for a solution to this, which ended up being a full rebuild.